parsa/east-const-enforcer/README.md

   - The `east-const-tidy` module (built automatically with the regular targets) lives at `build/libeast-const-tidy.dylib` on macOS.
   - Load it with clang-tidy: `clang-tidy -load ./build/libeast-const-tidy.dylib -checks=-*,east-const-enforcer file.cpp -- <compile flags>`.
   - Provide the same compile commands (typically via `compile_commands.json`) that you would supply to the standalone refactoring tool.

+### Configuring toolchains
+- The preset references `cmake/toolchains/homebrew-llvm.cmake`.
+Adjust `LLVM_ROOT` inside that file (or export `LLVM_ROOT` in your environment) to point at a different LLVM/Clang installation.
+- On macOS the toolchain automatically asks `xcrun` for the active SDK so you no longer have to pass `-DCMAKE_OSX_SYSROOT` manually.
+- During configure CMake emits `build/tests/integration/config.json` containing the exact flags the integration harness should pass to compilers (default `-std=c++17` plus every implicit `-isystem` include).
+Override or extend the defaults via the cache variables `EAST_CONST_INTEGRATION_EXTRA_INCLUDE_DIRS`, `EAST_CONST_INTEGRATION_EXTRA_FLAGS`, `EAST_CONST_INTEGRATION_DEFAULT_TOOL_ARGS`, and `EAST_CONST_INTEGRATION_DEFAULT_TIDY_ARGS`.
+- All CTest integration targets now supply `--config build/tests/integration/config.json`, so the Python runner never probes the host toolchain—everything comes from the values recorded at configure time.

 ## Tests to Keep Green
 - **Unit executable:** `./build/east-const-enforcer-test` (the suites above)